Movie Screening: Toni Morrison's The Pieces I Am

 Loeb Performing Arts Center

-The event includes a talk-back, moderated by Erica Armstrong Dunbar '90, with poet and author Sonia Sanchez and literary scholar Houston Alfred Baker Jr.
+The event included a talk-back, moderated by Erica Armstrong Dunbar '90, with poet and author Sonia Sanchez and literary scholar Houston Alfred Baker Jr.

 About the film: